April 4, 2020:

 - Aug.
 19, 2011, vs. the Philadelphia Phillies: With two outs, the bases loaded and the game tied, 4-4, Zimmerman hit a 3-2 pitch down the left field line for a grand slam off Ryan Madson.
 The Phillies had a 4-2 lead before the Nationals scored six runs in that ninth inning.
 (A Games Project essay by Steven C. Weiner appears on SABR.org)

-- July 26, 2013, vs. the New York Mets: The Nationals managed to split a double-header thanks to Zimmerman’s solo homer with one out off LaTroy Hawkins.
+- July 26, 2013, vs. the New York Mets: The Nationals managed to split a double-header thanks to Zimmerman’s solo homer with one out in the 9th off LaTroy Hawkins.
 The blast gave the Nats a 2-1 victory.
 (A Games Project essay by Pebbles appears on SABR.org)

 - Aug.
 22, 2018, vs. the Philadelphia Phillies: Zim’s two-run home run off Seranthony Dominguez lifted Washington to an 8-7 win.
 The hit was initially ruled a game-tying double.
 Juan Soto scored from second base on the play, but thinking it was a homer, he ran toward Zimmerman to celebrate.
 If Soto had touched Zim before it was ruled a home run and Zimmerman had stepped on home plate, Ryan would have been called out.
 (A Games Project essay by Weiner appears at SABR.org.)